bids-standard/BEP028_BIDSprov/examples/heudiconv/README.md

 In order to describe provenance records using BIDS Prov, we use:

-* the `GeneratedBy` field of JSON sidecars, already existing in the BIDS specification;
+* the `GeneratedBy` field of JSON sidecar files, already existing in the BIDS specification;
 * modality agnostic files inside the `prov/` directory

-After conversion, and adding provenance traces, the resulting directory tree looks like this:
+After conversion and adding provenance traces, the resulting directory tree looks like this:

 ```
 .